spotDL/spotify-downloader/README.md

 ## Instructions for Downloading Songs:

-First launch the script using the above command as mentioned for your OS.
+- First launch the script using the above command as mentioned for your OS.

-If you want to skip the conversion process and meta-tags, run the script by passing `-n` or `--no-convert` option:
+- If you want to skip the conversion process and meta-tags, run the script by passing `-n` or `--no-convert` option:
 `sudo python spotdl.py -n` or `python.exe spotdl.py -n` depending on your OS.
+[NOTE: This option will also skip meta-tags as .m4a cannot hold meta-tags]

-Use `-h` option to see full list of supported options.
+- Use `-h` option to see full list of supported options.

 #### Downloading by Name: